 Choose between metal and plastic frames.

-Plastic is the most picked frame material for kids’ glasses because they are thought to be safer and more durable.
+Plastic is the most picked frame material for kids’ glasses because they are safer and more durable.
 However, this doesn’t necessarily mean that metal is out of the picture.
 In many cases, metal frames can be designed even for small children.

-Of course, the choice of frame material still depends on the specific needs of the wearer.
-Just remember to consider the pros and cons of the materials before making a decision.
+Of course, the choice of frame material still depends on the wearer’s specific needs.
+Just remember to consider the pros and cons of the materials before deciding.

 Although most flexible frames come in brightly colored and funky shaped plastic, eyeglass makers can customize metals to be a good fit for kids as well.
 Flexible titanium with spring hinges, for example, works as a more mature-looking alternative for older kids.

 Consider the nose bridge.

 Avoid choosing a frame with nose pads that pinch your child’s nose bridge too much.
 This will prevent the glasses from working their magic because they sit too close to their eyes.

 Don’t choose those too wide either, as the eyeglasses may not stay in place, especially for highly active kids.

 To ascertain whether the frame is suitable for your child, check whether there’s very little space between the cheek and the glasses’ lower rims.

 3. Is a prescription necessary for computer glasses?